psarando/shire-reckoning/Middle-earth-simulation.md

 since the calendars of Middle-earth described by Tolkien in Appendix D are certainly [solar calendars](https://en.wikipedia.org/wiki/Solar_calendar).

+#### Shire-reform

+Shire-reform was enacted sometime between S.R.
+1083 - 1122, during the time of Isengrim II.
+Once enacted, every year of the Shire Calendar always started on the first day of the week and always ended on the last day of the week, by not assigning a day of the week to Mid-year's Day or the Overlithe days.
+For these simulations, I am assuming that before Shire-reform was enacted, the current day of the week in the Shire Calendar was the same as the corresponding day of the week that was current in Gondor
+(since the Shire Calendar was based on the Kings' Reckoning calendar).
+Shire-reform was probably enacted in a year that was already supposed to start on the first day of the week, which in this simulation means one of these Shire-reckoning years during the time of Isengrim II:

+* 1085, 1091, 1103, 1114, or 1120

+So for this simulation, I picked the year in the middle of this list as the first year of Shire-reform.
+Shire-reform was also adopted "eventually" in Bree, but we are not told when, so this simulation also displays the Bree calendar using Shire-reform starting from this year.

 #### Millennial Leap-years

 What I'm calling a "Millennial Leap-year" is a year in which the "millennial additions"